-To stop the trowel's movement, let go of the joysticks [B] and [C].
-They will return to their neutral position.
-Also release pressure on the right foot pedal [E].
+To stop the trowel's movement, release pressure on the right foot pedal [E] and let go of the joysticks [B] and [C] they will return to their neutral position.

 This machine is equipped with a seat kill switch mechanism.
-If in need of an emergency stop, simply turning the key off or raising off the seat even while holding the right foot pedal down, will stop the engine from running.
+If in need of an emergency stop, simply flip the engine toggle switch off or raising off the seat even while holding the right foot pedal down, will stop the engine from running.